Recipe: Mexican Restaurant-Style Cauliflower Rice

-Inspired by the savory, tomato-tinged rice you know and love from your favorite Mexican restaurant, this version brings all of that plus an extra dose of veggies to the dinner table.
-Like any cauliflower rice recipe, you're certainly not going to mistake tender cauliflower for toothsome grains of rice, but that's not the point.
-It's a veggie-heavy alternative infused with a warm, subtle heat and a hint of tomatoey sweetness, and balanced with a squeeze of tangy lime juice.
+What’s not to love about an extra dose of veggies on the table?
+Like any cauliflower rice recipe, you’re certainly not going to mistake tender cauliflower for toothsome grains of rice, but that’s not the point.
+It’s a veggie-heavy alternative infused with a warm, subtle heat and a hint of tomatoey sweetness, and balanced with a squeeze of tangy lime juice.

 Side Dish and Beyond